g-plane/malva/docs/src/config/single-line-block-threshold.md

 .border-5 { border-width: 5px; }
 ```

-Default option value is `null` which means always break into multiple lines.
+Default value value is `null` which means always break into multiple lines.
 The option value can be an integer which is greater than or equal to 0.

 ## Example for `null`